AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 (The `tensorflow` GitHub repo seems to agree with these six categories, they use ['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']) We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.

 #### Automated issue filtering
 GitHub issues, by default, are free-form and unstructured.
-Therefore, it is probable there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
+Therefore, it is probable that there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
 On some occasions, the team is too occupied to care about feature requests.

 Sometimes, even if it is a bug report, it provides little useful information.
 For example, the version with the bug or log messages are not provided.
 How some GitHub projects tackle the issue is to limit the format of bug reports (GitHub has no restriction, but there is a GitHub feature to give users a bug template: https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)